Only 22 years after it was made, I managed to watch The English patient (1996), directed by Anthony Minghella.

 The cinematography is good, both in the sun-burnt landscapes of Africa and within the humid walls of the monastery in Pienza.

 Ok, I admit it: I was not thrilled by The English patient.
-It’s true that romantic movies are not my favorites, but I am able to appreciate those which are well done, for instance The piano, o No country for old men... what do you say?
+It’s true that romantic movies are not my favorites, but I am able to appreciate the well done ones, for instance The piano, No country for old men... what are you saying?
 Isn’t No country for old men a romantic movie?
 Oh, come on, cut me some slack!

 So, would I suggest seeing The English patient?
 Yes and no. I would lie if I said that I want to watch it again.
 At the same time, there are many positive things that deserve to be seen, above all the actors’ performances.
 And the burnt Fiennes talking with his Voldemort voice is priceless!
 Ciao!